6529-Collections/6529-Prenode/README.md

 scripts/setup.sh # Install dependencies, configure pm2, turn on log rotations
 ```

-To run the project you need a file to hold environment variable.
-The following script with run you through the process of creating this file.
+To run the project you need a file to hold environment variables.
+The following script will run you through the process of creating this file.

 **Note:**